sisterai/estate-assistant-system/README.md

 > Feel free to go to this [Colaboratory Notebook](https://colab.research.google.com/drive/1-Z3h0LUHl0v-e0RaZgwruL8q180Uk4Z-?usp=sharing) to directly view and run the code in this notebook & see the results in real time.

-For a CLI version of the chatbot, as well as the initial EDA (Exploratory Data Analysis) of the properties data and interactive geospatial visualizations, check out the Jupyter notebooks in the root directory: [EstateWise-CLI-Chatbot.ipynb](EstateWise-CLI-Chatbot.ipynb).
+For a CLI version of the chatbot, as well as the initial EDA (Exploratory Data Analysis) of the properties data and interactive geospatial visualizations, check out the Jupyter notebooks in the root directory: [EDA-CLI-Chatbot.ipynb](EDA-CLI-Chatbot.ipynb).

 ### AI Techniques